-One of the common themes I see in working with clients as a Sleep Wellness Coach–particularly clients who are trying to reduce stress and anxiety so they can sleep better–is that they suffer from something I’ll call “schedule congestion.”
-Do you suffer from schedule congestion?
-Besides feeling generally stressed or overwhelmed, here are 5 ways to know:
+One of the common themes I see in working with clients as a Sleep & Well-being Coach–particularly those looking to reduce stress so they can sleep better–is that they suffer from “schedule congestion.”
+Do you?
+Here are 5 ways to know:

 - You’re frequently responding to interruptions, “fire drills”, and/or “emergencies.”